RobTillaart/logicAnalyzer/README.md

 The library has a few examples how the library can be used to make a dedicated logic analyzer.

-The library can monitor up to 32 data pins, although performance drops liniearly with the number of channels monitored.
+The library can monitor up to 32 data pins, although performance drops linearly with the number of channels monitored.
 An important functionality of the library is to define a clock pin which can be monitored separately.
 Several functions evaluate the state or change of that pin, so one will